SmileiPIC/tutorials/advanced_vtk.rst

   * visualize the tracked macro-particles as points with ``Paraview``
   * perform the same operations for a simulation in ``"AMcylindrical"`` geometry.

-The simulations used for this tutorial is relatively heavy so make sure to submit the job on 40 cores at least to run in a few minutes.
+The 3D simulation used for this tutorial is relatively heavy so make sure to submit the job on 10 cores at least to run in a few minutes.
 This tutorial needs an installation of the ``vtk`` Python library to export the data with ``happi``.
 The export in 3D of data obtained in ``"AMcylindrical"`` geometry also requires the installation of the ``scipy`` Python library.